-Assessment Objectives Performance Criteria Skills 16. e an automated procedure which enables the user to select both the required document and ata to merge it with.
-16a Select software (i) Select a software application suitable for the task Select the most appropriate package/s from a variety of software packages available (ii) Set up a suitable selection facility which will allow the required document/s to be selected The skills required for this section will depend upon the software selected for the task.
-Examples could include: menu, drop down menu, hyperlink, push button, list box, combo box, command button, radio buttons (iii) Set up a further facility to enable the user to select the data to be merged with the chosen document/s The skills required for this section will depend upon the software selected for the task.
+Assessment Objectives Performance Criteria Skills 16.
+Create an automate the data to merge it mated procedure which enables the user to select both the required document and rge it with.
+16a Select software (i) Select a software application suitable for the task Select the most appropriate package(s) from a variety of software packages available (ii) Create an automated document Paste link, object link embedding (OLE) (iii) Set up a suitable selection facility which will allow the required document(s) to be selected The skills required for this section will depend upon the software selected for the task.
+Examples could include: menu, drop down menu, hyperlink, push button, list box, combo box, command button, radio buttons (iv) Set up a further facility to enable the user to select the data to be merged with the chosen document(s) The skills required for this section will depend upon the software selected for the task.
 Examples could include: menu, drop down menu, hyperlink, push button, list box, combo box, command button, radio buttons